qd-cae/qd-cae-python/README.md

 a boost.
 Use it, build more awesome applications with it, share your projects too and if possible contribute.

+*Changelog 31.01.2017*
+Version 0.3.6

+D3plot:
+ - Added few outputs to d3plot.info()
+ - Bugfix causing read of only data from state 0 if multiple states are in one file

 *Changelog 19.01.2017*
 Version 0.3.5